Venkataramuc/cleancode/codereview.md

 # Code review Rules

+## Github .
+     Checkin comments should be meaning full.

 ## declare a variable and method with final if you think this method or varibale will not change for further.
        public final void invokeJobExecutor(final String jobName) {
     LOGGER.info("invoking the scheduleJob : {}", jobName);